10 April 2012

 Soup Fritters!

-Here, apropos of nothing, is a picture of some lillies my Real Man brought home yesterday.
-If you feel he can’t be that real-mannish buying flowers I would point out they were one a helluva bargain!
+Here, apropos of nothing, is a picture of some lilies my Real Man brought home yesterday.
+If you feel he can’t be that real-mannish buying flowers I would point out they were one helluva bargain!

 1 comment: